felixthiele/radar-element/README.md

 ```
 /
-../demo
+  /demo
-..../index.html - a simple page to integrate the element to for testing purposes
+    /index.html - a simple page to integrate the element to for testing purposes
-../src
+  /src
-..../domain - contains the domain objects
+    /domain - contains the domain objects
-..../generators - contains pure functions that generate SVG or HTML code based on input parameters
+    /generators - contains pure functions that generate SVG or HTML code based on input parameters
-..../utils - basic math and svg utilities
+    /utils - basic math and svg utilities
-..../RadarElements.ts - the backing class for the web component implementation
+    /RadarElements.ts - the backing class for the web component implementation
-../test
+  test
-..../generators - contains tests for the generators
+    /generators - contains tests for the generators
-..../utils - contains tests for the utils
+    /utils - contains tests for the utils
-..../radar-element.ts - contains test for the web-component
+    /radar-element.ts - contains test for the web-component
 /index.ts - the entry point if this whole package is included via npm
 ```
 Some standard files (like `LICENSE`, or `package.json`) are omitted for brevity.